|HomePrograms & EventsGrantsParticipateNews & PublicationsDonateAbout UsContact|

 The Festival proper kicked off with an Author Reception in the beautiful Historic Homestake Opera House in Lead on Thursday evening and hit its stride with a water-themed Literary Feast on Friday.
 Saturday provided all-day concurrent sessions to fit every interest, and the Festival closed Sunday with a provocative panel on “Gazing into the Future of Books and Publishing.”

 The South Dakota Humanities Council would like to thank all of the sponsors, venues, presenters, booksellers, volunteers, SDHC board members and everyone else who made the 2013 South Dakota Festival of Books a tremendous success!
 We hope you’ll mark your calendars for next year’s event, Sept.
 26-28 in Sioux Falls!

 Each year thousands of people converge on the annual South Dakota Festival of Books, a weekend-long event that features more than 40 well-known authors participating in book signings, presentations, panel discussions, and readings.
 Author presentations are separated into six tracks: fiction, non-fiction, poetry, children’s/young adult, history/tribal, and writer’s support.

-Over the course of nine festivals, many distinguished authors and cultural figures have attended, such as Sherman Alexie, Marilynne Robinson, Ted Kooser, Sonia Monzano, Annie Proulx, Quincy Troupe, Dan O'Brien, Susan Power, Louise Erdrich, Roy Blount Jr., Pete Dexter and Ivan Doig; NPR hosts Carl Kassel, Neal Conan, and Juan Williams; and publishing industry representatives including Judy Hottensen, John Glusman, and Paul Cirone.
+Over the course of 11 festivals, many distinguished authors and cultural figures have attended, such as Sherman Alexie, Marilynne Robinson, Ted Kooser, Sonia Monzano, Annie Proulx, Quincy Troupe, Dan O'Brien, Susan Power, Louise Erdrich, Roy Blount Jr., Pete Dexter and Ivan Doig, and publishing industry representatives including Judy Hottensen, John Glusman, and Paul Cirone.